Become a Screenplay Writer: Career Requirements and Info

 Step 3: Network with Industry Professionals

-Once a screenplay is completed, it needs to get in the hands of producers and directors who will decide whether it is something they want to make.
-Creating a film combines a lot of working parts, but the screenplay is the blueprint for the production.
-While having an agent is the best way to get a script into studio executives' hands, it's hard for beginning screenplay writers to find representation.
+Once a screenplay is completed, it needs to get in the hands of producers and directors.
+While having an agent is the best way to get a script read by studio executives, it's hard for beginning screenplay writers to find representation.
 Some screenwriters may submit their scripts to contests where their work is read and judged; others may attend networking events in New York or Los Angeles that will allow them to meet industry professionals.